/

 Claris, the business app builder, is another example of a classic main page: benefits, previews, schemes, clients reviews, blog articles.
 For more inspiration, see out list of best landing pages. and some more examples of usable, responsive and high-converting websites.

 However, if you need to build something rather complex, you may need another tool.
-We had few clients coming to our design agency with the idea of building a product with Angular Material, and we winded up using Ant Design, another UI library.
+We had a few clients coming to us with the idea of building a product with Angular Material, and we winded up using Ant Design, another UI library.
 For instance, it happened when we worked on Gamaya, a complex data analysis platform for farm management.
 In this case study, we explained how we made a custom UI kit for developers that helped to save lots of time.

 Masha Panchenko